adrian-prajsnar/serenity-haven-website/README.md

 **Features:**

-- Authentication & authorization
+- Authentication & Authorization using NextAuth.
-- Allow users to log in with their Google Account
-- Smooth navigation, loading & UX while visiting the website
-- Server data fetching & display of cabins/bookings data
-- Cabin sorting
-- Users can see when the cabin is available and book it with react-day-picker
+- Cabins Display: Users can see all cabins, sort them by size, view the details and book them if they are available.
-- Users can update and delete their bookings
+- About Page: Users can view the information about hotel.
-- Users can update their account
+- Guest Area: Users can see their bookings, update or delete them.
+Also they can update their profile.

 ## Table of Contents